 The Unified Transform tool does exactly what it says: it combines move, scale, rotation, shear, and perspective into a single transform tool.
 This can be very useful when you’re doing multiple transform adjustments all at once, but it can be a bit finicky if you just want to rotate your image.

 Find the tool in the toolbox or use the keyboard shortcut Shift + T to switch to the tool.
 Click once anywhere on the image, and handles appear for precise control over your transform.
-To rotate, click a blank area of workspace outside your image boundary and drag in the direction you want to rotate.
+To rotate, click a blank area of the workspace outside your image boundary and drag in the direction you want to rotate.

 GIMP provides a small popup overlay that shows a transform matrix describing the changes in your image, but I find it a bit counterintuitive to use unless you’re doing precise calculations.
 When your image is rotated the way you want, click Transform to finalize the rotation.